 VOLUNTARY CLASSIFICATION SETTLEMENT PROGRAM (VCSP)

-The Internal Revenue Service (IRS) has a voluntary program that provides an opportunity for employers to resolve past worker classification issues by reclassifying their workers as employees for employment tax purposes for future tax periods.
-It allows employers the opportunity to be in compliance by making a minimal payment covering past payroll tax obligations, rather than waiting for an IRS audit.
+The Internal Revenue Service (IRS) has a voluntary program that provides an opportunity for employers to resolve past worker classification issues by reclassifying their workers as employees for employment tax purposes in future tax periods.
+It allows employers the opportunity to comply by making a minimal payment covering past payroll tax obligations, rather than waiting for an IRS audit.